Cypooos/TwitchTV/README.md

 In the `[General]` section you'll want to selcet the different modules you want to use:
  - `PlanningSystem = GoogleCalendar`: The script to use to get the planning of videos to play.
  - `ProgramLoader = classic`: The script to use to get the differents programs.
- - `Players = VLC`: The software to use to stream the videos.
+ - `Players = VLC-server`: The software to use to stream the videos.
 I exept you to use VLC because the other one are not yet implemented.
-It is very laggy in the switching of videos and very unstable : the project is still in devellopement.
-We will add the `VLC-server`, `CV2` and `Pyglet` options whitch should be more stable. `FFMPEG` is also a possibilty, but this will not show the media, direclty stream the file to twitch / youtube.
+It might just not work, it is very laggy in the switching of videos and very unstable : the project is still in devellopement.
+We will add the `VLC-server`, `CV2` and `Pyglet` options whitch should be more stable. `FFMPEG` will also be a possibilty, but this will not show the media, direclty stream the file to twitch / youtube.
  - `OnTrouble = None`: How to alert if the program crash / have some trouble. *(not yet implemented)*

 Once thoses basic choice made, you'll need to configure eatch module individually.
 This should not take long.